disruptek/origin.nim/README.md

 This software is of alpha-quality, although all math has been scrutinized for correctness and all unit tests currently pass.
-This is the author's first Nim library that was developed in the process of learning the language, and all code was ported from their existing (Common Lisp implementation)[https://github.com/mfiano/origin].
+This is the author's first Nim library that was developed in the process of learning the language, and all code was ported from their existing [Common Lisp implementation](https://github.com/mfiano/origin).
 As such, it may not be very idiomatic or in the best of styles, and it is certainly lacking in the macrology department in an effort to be readable like it would be in a math text, and understandable to newcomers to the language without a lot of "magic"